DCC-EX/dcc-ex.github.io/docs/about/contributing/website/structure.rst

     :alt: Conductor Level
     :scale: 40%

-Refer to `images`_ below for details on how to include images, and set the scale as appropriate.
+Refer to :ref:`about/contributing/website/basic-rst:images` below for details on how to include images, and set the scale as appropriate.
 A good example of the use of the different types of logos is the |EX-TT| :doc:`/ex-turntable/assembly` page.

 ----